 All students must complete a minimum of two classes (6cr) in Math and at least one class (3cr) in each of the three Disciplines Areas - Dynamics and Controls, Thermal Fluid Systems and Solid Mechanics.
 Typically, Engineering Analysis I and II will be taken the first two semesters of the MS program.

 Students must complete a minimum of three additional courses (9cr) in one of the Discipline Areas which will constitute the Specialty Area.
-Thesis credits may be substituted for two of these courses (6cr).
+Students completing a thesis only need one additional course to satisfy the Specialty Area requirement.